Meet Our Staff

 Lauren Moss-Racusin, Ph.D.

 Dr. Moss-Racusin (lauren.moss-racusin@yale.edu) completed a Bachelor’s degree in Hispanic Language and Literatures from Boston University, followed by a doctorate in Clinical Psychology from the University of Connecticut, a clinical internship at the counseling center at the University of Illinois at Chicago, and a postdoctoral fellowship at the counseling center at Temple University.
 She is passionate about contributing to the linguistic and cultural inclusivity of the mental health field, and about using psychotherapy as a platform through which to advance social justice.
 As a clinician, she helps individuals to understand themselves and their relationships, to learn adaptive ways to engage with their thoughts and feelings, and to make healthful changes.
-Dr. Moss-Racusin loves working with university students on the range of life issues they may be facing, including psychological distress; trauma; identity development; discrimination; familial, peer, and romantic relationships; academic and occupational decisions and pressures; and growing independence.
+Dr. Moss-Racusin loves working with university students on the range of life issues they may be facing, including psychological distress; trauma; identity development; discrimination; familial, peer, and romantic relationships; alcohol and substance use; academic and occupational decisions and pressures; and growing independence.

-Nicole Cepeda, LCSW
+Nicole Cepeda, LCSW, Clinical Programming

 Nicole Cepeda (nicole.cepeda@yale.edu), LCSW is a bi-cultural/bilingual Clinical Social Worker and native New Yorker, now residing in Connecticut.
 Nicole is dedicated to providing a safe, non-judgmental, therapeutic space for all individuals.
 Nicole’s background is in therapy with children, adolescents, and young adults.
 Her clinical approach is focused on helping people understand the effects of trauma and the healing journey, specifically gender-based and intergenerational trauma.
 Nicole’s sessions are student-centered, culturally-informed, and appreciative of the vulnerability and courage present in the room.
 Lastly, Nicole enjoys testing her strength through Powerlifting and always starts her day with a cup of Bustelo.